alternatex/snowbunny/README.md

 Bootstrap
 ------------

-Cloud9 is started automatically with it's process bound to Snowbunny as parent process.
+Cloud9 is started automatically with it's process bound to Snowbunny as parent process / lifecycle.

 Post starting Cloud9 Sling availability is checked using an HTTP request.
 XXX this request fails a Sling instance will be started automatically aswell.